nimble-technology/nimble-miner-public/README.md

 7ixWCfwk3xVoYkr2utfCkdqG3cVcUTJQ8cZJmpioGH5g
 ```

-Many thanks and I hope we will all become rich from mining these precious NIM tokens!
+Many thanks and I hope we will all become rich and prosperous from mining these precious NIM tokens!